 - Desire to fix crooked teeth without having braces

 A crown (often called a cap) covers the tooth and restores it to an ideal shape and size.
 Decay is removed from the tooth and an impression is made.
 With his current technology, Dr. Andow can complete your crown that same day.
 Your crown is then bonded onto the prepared surface of the tooth.

 The benefits of a Crown

-Crowns are classified as all porcelain, porcelain fused to gold, or a full gold.
-Porcelain crowns are extremely esthetic and can dramatically improve your smile!
-This is especially true of "all-porcelain" crowns, which contain no metal, therefore eliminating the dark gum line of many traditional porcelain fused to gold crowns.
+Crowns are classified as all ceramic, porcelain fused to gold, or a full gold.
+Ceramic crowns are extremely esthetic and can dramatically improve your smile!
+This is especially true of "all-ceramic" crowns, which contain no metal, therefore eliminating the dark gum line of many traditional porcelain fused to gold crowns.
 Full gold crowns are the most durable type of crown, providing the ability to withstand the forces of clenching and grinding which could cause chipping and breaking of porcelain crowns.

 Crowns are incredibly strong and functional.
 This protects and strengthens the remaining tooth structure.
 In the hands of Dr. Andow, your crown will fit perfectly onto the prepared surface of the tooth, eliminating the gap between the crown and the tooth.
 This helps keep decay from eventually occurring under the crown.